epfl-ada/ada-2023-project-dataexplorers/README.md

 3) Analysis of the correlation between movie revenue and rating Film directors define a good or bad movie according to its ratings and the revenue it generates.
 But are these two elements correlated?
-In order to answer this question, we conduct the following tests:
+To answer this question, we conduct a Pearson correlation test and visualize the two distributions

-    * $\chi^2$ test
-    * T-test
-    * Pearson correlation test

 4) Definition of a success score metric that considers both rating and revenue Since movie ratings and revenue are not significantly correlated, we define a movie success score metric (Movie